West African Research Center

-The West African Research Center (WARC) is the overseas research center for the United States-based West African Research Association (WARA).
+The West African Research Center (WARC, French: Centre de recherche ouest-africain) is the overseas research center for the United States–based West African Research Association (WARA).
 It is located in Dakar, Senegal.
 WARC is a center for academic exchange between American and West African scholars that encourages research on the region of West Africa.
 The idea for the overseas center came about in May 1992 and was implemented in the fall of 1993.
 Since its inception, WARC has grown both in terms of staff and influence as it continues to connect researchers in the USA with researchers in the region of West Africa interested in common issues.
 Currently, WARC is headed by Dr. Ousmane Sene.
 It is located in the Fann-Point E-Amitié neighborhood of Dakar.

 The center is a member of the Council of American Overseas Research Centers.